mybonk/mybonk-wiki/workshop-2/README.md

 watch -n 5 'sudo du -sh /var/lib/nixos-containers/demo-container/var/lib/bitcoind/'
 ```

-**You'll see the directory growing** as Bitcoin downloads testnet blocks.
+**You'll see the directory grow** as Bitcoin downloads the testnet blocks.

 After some time, check the detailed breakdown: